StanislavBerezin/Docker/README.md

 # ----------------
 # SHORT SUMMRY OF HOW TO WORK WITH DOCKER
 # --------------
-# Quick setup to start working on your project with docker
+# Quick setup to start working on your project with docker (DEV)
 1) Start working on your project, and make folders for server, client, and any other ones you need

 2) Create a docker file, in each folder.
 For development use ```Dockerfile.dev``` and for production ```Dockerfile```, and insert your configuration.
 Appendix 002 (ctrl+f, inser 002)